Hassanstarr/hypersoft-lab/README.md

 ### Head of the Lab
 - **Prof. Dr. Muhammad Saeed**:
   - Ph.D. in Mathematics
-  - Expert in fuzzy soft sets, decision-making, and machine learning.
+  - Expert in Algebra, soft sets, Fuzzy Mathematics, multicriteria decision-making, and soft computing.

 ### Members
 The lab is composed of a diverse group of researchers and scholars: